chastik/WissKI/01_Session/04U_CIDOCCRM-DomainOntologies.md

 [CIDOC CRM](https://cidoc-crm.org/) is an [ISO standard ontology (ISO 21127)](https://en.wikipedia.org/wiki/International_standard) developed by CIDOC, the International Committee for Documentation of the [International Concil of Museums (ICOM)](https://icom.museum/en).

-It was designed specifically for cultural heritage documentation in GLAMs.

-It focuses on events, persons, objects, places, time, and spaces as well as their semantic relations.
+It was designed specifically for cultural heritage documentation in GLAM and focuses on events, persons, objects, places, time, and spaces as well as their semantic relations.

 "The CIDOC Conceptual Reference Model (CRM) is a theoretical and practical tool for information integration in the field of cultural heritage.
 It can help researchers, administrators and the public explore complex questions with regards to our past across diverse and dispersed datasets.
 The CIDOC CRM achieves this by providing definitions and a formal structure for describing the implicit and explicit concepts and relationships used in cultural heritage documentation and of general interest for the querying and exploration of such data.
 Such models are also known as formal ontologies.
 These formal descriptions allow the integration of data from multiple sources in a software and schema agnostic fashion.